ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 map f (x:xs) = f x : map f xs
 ```

-So here, we have provided how `map` should behave in two situations:
+So here, we have described how `map` should behave in two situations:

 ```haskell
 map _ [] = []